-After a years-long partnership, the German climate solution leader will take over Namene Solar’s project business in West Africa.
+After a years-long partnership, the German company will take over Namene Solar’s project business in West Africa.

 Accra, Ghana 1st September 2021 – The German company ecoligo, provider of a Solar-as-a-Service solution for companies in emerging countries, will add the commercial and industrial solar projects of Namene Solar West Africa, based in Ghana, to its rapidly growing portfolio of solar projects.

 Namene Solar have been active in Ghana since 2015 and during this time have developed and constructed pioneering solar sites in Ghana, including the 400kWp Central University solar system that was realised in partnership with ecoligo.